Code-Institute-Submissions/anniefenton-milestone-project-2_SepResub/README.md

 ### **Hikes page**

 This is the main feature of the _Trek Ahead_ site.
-At the top of this page is an interactive map with fixed markers that, when hovered over, produce labels that say the hike's name, loction, difficulty level, and time it would take to complete the route.
-The map is fully scrollable across all devices however the marker labels cannot be seen when using a tablet or mobile device.
-To counteract this limitation, on the same page underneath 'Routes' there is a list of the featured hiking routes and their corresponding map marker letter, so users will still be able to see the location of the route on the map.
+At the top of this page is an interactive map with fixed markers that, when clicked, produce infoWindows that display an image, the hike's name, loction, difficulty level, and time it would take to complete the route.
+The map is fully scrollable and the markers are cliackable across all devices.

 ![Screenshot of map and markers on the 'Hikes' page](assets/images/map-marker.jpg)